tencentyun/intlcloud-documents/product/网络/专线接入/产品简介/产品功能_intl.md

-## 1. Physical Direct Connect
+## 1. Connection

-Physical Direct Connect is a physical line used to connect Tencent Cloud with local IDCs.
+Connection is a physical line used to connect Tencent Cloud with local IDCs.
 You can establish a network connection between your IDC and Tencent Cloud Direct Connect network access point through a third-party network service provider.

-## 2. Direct Connect tunnel
+## 2. Dedicated Tunnel

-- Direct Connect tunnel is the network link segmentation of the physical Direct Connect.
+- Dedicated Tunnel is the network link segmentation of the Connection.
-- You can create Direct Connect tunnels connected to different Direct Connect gateways to achieve interconnection between local IDCs and multiple VPCs.
+- You can create Dedicated Tunnels connected to different Direct Connect gateways to achieve interconnection between local IDCs and multiple VPCs.

 ## 3. Direct Connect gateway

-Direct Connect gateway is the entry for establishing Direct Connect tunnels between VPCs and physical Direct Connects.
+Direct Connect gateway is the entry for establishing Dedicated Tunnels between VPCs and Connections.
 A VPC supports at most 2 Direct Connect gateways (one supports NAT and the other not).
-Direct Connect tunnels can be established between a Direct Connect gateway and multiple physical Direct Connects to deploy a hybrid cloud connected with multiple regions.
+Dedicated Tunnels can be established between a Direct Connect gateway and multiple Connections to deploy a hybrid cloud connected with multiple regions.

 ## 4. Network Address Translation (NAT)